sagold/handlebars-webpack-plugin/README.md

   new HandlebarsWebpackPlugin({

     htmlWebpackPlugin: {
       enabled: true, // register all partials from html-webpack-plugin, defaults to `false`
-    prefix: "html" // where to look for htmlWebpackPlugin output. default is "html" },
+      prefix: "html", // where to look for htmlWebpackPlugin output. default is "html" HtmlWebpackPlugin // optionally: pass in HtmlWebpackPlugin if it cannot be resolved },

     entry: path.join(process.cwd(), "src", "hbs", "*.hbs"),